timothychu99/cse15l-lab-reports/lab-report2/lab-report2.md

 ## Timothy Chu
-* No bugs for all the test-files passed for my Markdown.java file, so I made my own test file
+* No bugs for all the test-files passed for my Markdown.java file, so I made my own test files

+# Bug 1: can not support closed paranethesis in the links
 * Committed one file that made test 9 work
  ![](commitName.png)
     * (commit message supposed to say test-9 pass)